Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Mix solution with milk, chocolate milk, or vanilla or chocolate pudding or ice cream.

-- After administration, give a child strong-tasting foods such as maple syrup, cheese, or highly flavored chewing gum.
+- After administration, give a child strong-tasting foods such as maple syrup or cheese.

-- RTV is primarily metabolized by the liver.
+- Dosing of ritonavir in patients with hepatic impairment: Ritonavir is primarily metabolized by the liver.
 No dosage adjustment is necessary in patients with mild or moderate hepatic impairment.
-Data are unavailable on RTV dosing for adult or pediatric patients with severe hepatic impairment.
-Use caution when administering RTV to patients with moderate-to-severe hepatic impairment.
+Data are unavailable on ritonavir dosing for adult or pediatric patients with severe hepatic impairment.
+Use caution when administering ritonavir to patients with moderate-to-severe hepatic impairment.

 - Metabolism: Ritonavir is extensively metabolized by and is one of the most potent inhibitors of hepatic cytochrome P450 3A (CYP3A).
 There is potential for multiple drug interactions with ritonavir.